thespis-rs/thespis_iface/README.md

 ## Usage

 Please refer to the _thespis_impl_ crate to see examples of usage.
-There is also a [guide level documentation](https://thespis-rs.github.io/thespis_guide/).

 ## API